Does this test have other names?

 menstruation.
 But men and some women slowly build up excess iron over the years.
 They

-use increases the amount of iron that is absorbed.
+the amount of iron that is absorbed.

 to children who accidentally take too many iron supplements.